Please visit the GUESTS section of the site for photos of recent and past visiting artists for

 The festive evening serves as the kick-off for our Spring Festival and includes a fabulous multi-course dinner with wine pairings prepared by a guest chef flown to Dallas especially for the event.
 Past star chefs and experts have included legendary wine sommelier Charlie Arturaola, Chef Makoto Suzuki, sake expert Tiffany Dawn Soto, among others.
-Our guest chef for 2016 will be Vivian Howard, star of the PBS series "A Chef's Life" and proprietor (with husband Benjamin Knight) of Chef & The Farmer restaurant in rural Eastern North Carolina.
-Master Sommelier Michael Flynn will select the wine pairings and join us for the event!
+Our guest chef for 2016 was Vivian Howard, star of the PBS series "A Chef's Life" and proprietor (with husband Benjamin Knight) of Chef & The Farmer restaurant in Eastern North Carolina.
+Sommelier Michael Flynn selected the wine pairings and joined us for the event!
 Tickets are $150 per person (limited availability).

 Proceeds from the event benefit the year-round operations of the Festival, a 501c3 nonprofit organization.